 One of the main issues of the prototype is that the thermal camera used (AMG8833) is of low resolution, which could cause multiple issues to arise when the prototype is to be implemented.
 Therefore, a higher resolution camera is suggested to be used at the implementation stage.
 Additionally, an internet connection should be present at the charging stations for the prototype to be functioning to its maximum capability, with all the desired IoT applications.

-A function that needs to be added to the prototype is the alert the user or the charging stations at specific parameters.
+A function that needs to be added to the prototype is the need to alert the user or the charging stations at specific parameters.
 So

 as the highest temperature, average temperature, or the temperature of one of the pixels of the thermal camera exceeds a pre-set temperature, a notification is sent to the user device or the charging station.
 Another notifying method could be an audio or visual method to alert the user or the charging station of the potential need of disconnecting the charger.
 This is a relatively easy addition but is vital to ensuring overall safety.

 Finally, an addition that could be made for the prototype is the control of the charging actuator.
 Be that to change charging mode, from slow to fast charge, or completely stop or start charging.
 It can also be used to show the battery status, voltage, and amplitude being received by the battery and other desired parameters.
 However, achieving this is beyond the scope of this paper.